Southport is easy to get to whether you're traveling by road, rail, air or sea.

 Coach - National Express coaches serve Southport from all major UK towns and cities making the town easily accessibly by coach.

-With 3 airports less than an hour away, Southport is easily accessible by air:
+With two airports less than an hour away, Southport is easily accessible by air:

-Liverpool John Lennon Airport is one of the UK's longest established operational airports, and is located 7 miles from Liverpool City Centre with major operators including KLM, Ryanair, easyJet and Wizz Air.
+Liverpool John Lennon Airport is one of the UK's longest established operational airports, and is located 7 miles from Liverpool City Centre with major airline operators.

 Liverpool John Lennon Airport is fully integrated into the North West's Public transport system and located just ten minutes from the major motorway network making it easily accessible.